 Host cobalt With YouTube Support

-Thank you to this guide by ndzn for showing how to add the Clouldflare warp stuff.
+Thank you to this guide by ndzn for showing how to add the Clouldflare WARP stuff.

-You probably want the wgcf_2.2.29_linux_amd64 one.
+You probably want the one labeled linux_amd64.
 Save this to your server like so:

 # Replace version with the latest